HsinYingLee/DRIT/README.md

 Please cite our paper if you find it useful for your research.
 ```
-@inproceedings{lee_drit_2018,
+@inproceedings{DRIT,
-  author = {Lee, Hsin-Ying. and Tseng, Hung-Yu and Singh, Maneesh Kumar and Huang, Jia-Bin and Yang, Ming-Hsuan},
+  author = {Lee, Hsin-Ying. and Tseng, Hung-Yu and Huang, Jia-Bin and Singh, Maneesh Kumar and Yang, Ming-Hsuan},
   booktitle = {European Conference on Computer Vision (ECCV)},
   title = {Diverse Image-to-Image Translation via Disentangled Representations},
   year = {2018}